wistia/wistia-open-docs/_posts/plugin-api.md

 ### Defining plugins in an embed code

-For learning purposes, I'll be demonstrating with an API embed code type.
+For learning purposes, we'll demonstrate with the Standard inline embed code type.
-I've removed the HTML portion and left only the script, since that's what we care about.
+We've removed the HTML portion and left only the script, since that's the important part here.

 First, here's an embed code that references one of Wistia's internal plugins, "requireEmail-v1".

 {% codeblock plugin_api.js %}
-wistiaEmbed = Wistia.embed("hashedId", {
-  version: "v1",
-  videoWidth: 640,
-  videoHeight: 360,
-  volumeControl: true,
-  controlsVisibleOnLoad: true,
+window._wq = window._wq || [];
+_wq.push({ "hashedId": {
   plugin: {
     "requireEmail-v1": {
       topText: "Please enter your email\n to view this video.",